 Why Is It Called a Headless CMS?

 It’s called “headless” because it separates content storage from the presentation layer.
-Instead of being tied to one website “head,” the CMS delivers content via APIs so it can be displayed on any platform or device.
+Instead of being tied to one website “head,” the CMS delivers content via APIs so it can be displayed on any popular platform or device.

 Is Headless CMS Bad for SEO?